Adaraneeya Prarthana: Release and Box Office

-Adaraneeya Prarthana premiered in Alberta, Canada on the 27th of August, 2022, opening up to record-breaking sales on Day 1.
+Adaraneeya Prarthana premiered in Alberta, Canada on 27 August 2022, opening up to record-breaking sales on Day 1.
 Distributed by MegaLive Events, the film screened throughout Canada, surpassing a record-breaking 60 screenings.
-Following the release of the movie in Canada, the movie premiered in Australia on the 23rd of October, 2022, opening to several houseful screenings.
-Likewise, Adaraneeya Prarthana held its Sri Lankan Grand Premiere on the 4th of November, 2022, at the PVR multiplex in One Galle Face, with the simultaneous release of the movie in several cinemas islandwide.
+Following the release of the movie in Canada, the movie premiered in Australia on 23 October 2022, opening to several houseful screenings.
+Likewise, Adaraneeya Prarthana held its Sri Lankan Grand Premiere on 4 November 2022, at the PVR multiplex in One Galle Face, with the simultaneous release of the movie in several cinemas islandwide.
 The event was attended by popular celebrities of the Sri Lankan Media Industry.
 The release of the movie witnessed the first time in which nearly all the available shows across the country reached houseful status in recent Sri Lankan cinematic history, with over 16 houseful screenings being recorded islandwide by the first few days.
 This was noted as a remarkable achievement in light of the economic crisis prevalent in Sri Lanka at the time by renown Sri Lankan auteur, Vimukthi Jayasundara.
 In addition, the film set the record for the highest box office in the lowest period of time and number of theatres, generating over Rs.
-10.2 million over the first 9 days of screening in Sri Lanka.By the end of the first 16 days of screening in Sri Lanka, Adaraneeya Prarthana had accumulated over Rs.
+10.2 million over the first 9 days of screening in Sri Lanka.
+By the end of the first 16 days of screening in Sri Lanka, Adaraneeya Prarthana had accumulated over Rs.
 20.2 million, setting the record for the highest box office through limited theatres in a short period of time in Sri Lankan cinematic history.
 With the culmination of a successful 40-day run in Sri Lanka, Adaraneeya Prarthana was recognised as one of the highest grossing Sinhalese films for garnering over Rs.
 42 million at the box office, with the PVR Cinemas at One Galle Face contributing to over Rs.
 18 million, which is currently its highest box office collection for a Sinhala-language feature film since its inception.

-Furthermore, the film premiered in the United States on the 4th of November, 2022, becoming the first Sinhala-language movie to premiere in the US, and premiered in Tokyo, Japan on the 20th of November.
-After a successful theatrical run of 77 days in Sri Lanka, the movie departed from Sri Lankan cinemas on the 19th of January, 2023, even though it was extended to the 21st of January in selected theatres upon popular demand.
-Adaraneeya Prarthana premiered in New Zealand on the 5th of February, 2023.
+Furthermore, the film premiered in the United States on 4 November 2022, becoming the first Sinhala-language movie to premiere in the US, and premiered in Tokyo, Japan on 20 November.
+After a successful theatrical run of 77 days in Sri Lanka, the movie departed from Sri Lankan cinemas on 19 January 2023, even though it was extended to 21 January in selected theatres upon popular demand.
+Adaraneeya Prarthana premiered in New Zealand on 5 February 2023.